Jamesbhardy44/Jamesbhardy44/README.md

     My projects include JavaScript, SQL, ServiceNow development files, Python, and others.

-    I am currently working as a ServiceNow Developer, Admin, and Security Analyst for a big-4 accounting firm.
+    I am currently working as a ServiceNow Developer, Admin, and Security Analyst for a Healthcare Corp.

   - Master's of Science in Computer Information Systems | Boston University